Cyclic contractions of dimer algebras always exist: Preliminary definitions

 In the literature, unit cycles are typically required to have length at least $2$ or $3$.
-However, we allow unit cycles to have length $1$ since, under a contraction of dimer algebras, a unit cycle cannot be contracted to a vertex \cite[Lemma 3.9]{B1}.
+However, we allow unit cycles to have length $1$ since such cycles may form under a cyclic contraction.
 An example of a cancellative dimer algebra with a length $1$ unit cycle is given in Example \ref{Example2}.

 If $a \in Q_1$ is a unit cycle and $pa$ is the complementary unit cycle containing $a$, then $p$ equals the vertex $e_{\operatorname{t}(a)}$ modulo $I$.
 The case where $p$ has length $1$ leads us to introduce the following definition.